axay28/MedExamLLM/README.md

 ### Folder Structure

 - **data/**: Contains CSV files with extracted articles on various rare diseases.
+- **articles/**: Folder where the articles scraped from PubMed are stored.
 - **chunks/**: Processed text chunks from literature to prepare for embedding.
 - **scripts/**: Contains Python scripts for different stages of the pipeline:
   - `pubmed_scraper.py`: Scrapes literature on rare diseases from PubMed.